 - you should use an effective method of birth control during your treatment and for at least 5 months after the last dose of TECENTRIQ

 - are breastfeeding or plan to breastfeed.
 It is not known if TECENTRIQ passes into your breast milk.
 Do not breastfeed during treatment and for at least 5 months after the last dose of TECENTRIQ

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.

-The most common side effects of TECENTRIQ in urothelial carcinoma include:
+The most common side effects of TECENTRIQ when used alone include:

-The most common side effects of TECENTRIQ in non-small cell lung cancer include:
+The most common side effects of TECENTRIQ when used in lung cancer with other anti-cancer medicines include:

 TECENTRIQ may cause fertility problems in females, which may affect the ability to have children.
 Talk to your healthcare provider if you have concerns about fertility.

 These are not all the possible side effects of TECENTRIQ.
 Ask your healthcare provider or pharmacist for more information about the benefits and side effects of TECENTRIQ.